 How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

-In digital marketing, you cannot put all of your eggs in one channel.
+In digital marketing, you cannot put all your eggs in one channel.
 Remember the frustration when Facebook reduced organic reach a few years ago?
-Instead, you need a balanced marketing mix to combines short term and long term marketing tactics.
+Instead, you need a balanced marketing mix that combines short-term and long-term tactics.

-In the past 30 days, how much effort and resources have I invested in the short term vs. long term marketing efforts?
+In the past 30 days, how much effort and resources have I invested in short-term vs. long-term marketing efforts?

 If you don’t know how to answer this question, there are two ways to estimate it.

-First, take a look at your email sent folder and social media posts.
-Make a list of how many of those messages are designed to create short term results vs. long term marketing results.
+First, look at your email sent folder and social media posts.
+Make a list of how many of those messages are designed to create short-term results vs. long-term marketing results.

-Second, use a time tracking tool like Toggl.com and track your time for a week.
+Second, use a time-tracking tool like Toggl.com to track your time for a week.

 • Short Term Tactics: 3 hours (mainly prospecting for clients and sales calls)

-Ultimately, long term tactics make your business more profitable.
-By creating a brand and a steadily increasing amount of traffic through content, your business will grow even if you pause advertising spend.
+Ultimately, long-term tactics make your business more profitable.
+Creating a brand and steadily increasing traffic through content will grow your business even if you pause advertising spending.

 To combine short term and long term marketing tactics, we’ll borrow a concept from the investment industry: portfolio management.

-Take your marketing resources (e.g., hours you have available to spend on marketing activities plus your budget) and allocate that budget between short term tactics and long term tactics.
+Take your marketing resources (e.g., the hours you have available to spend on marketing activities, plus your budget) and allocate that budget between short-term tactics and long-term tactics.

 If your business is just getting started, I recommend putting 80% of your effort into short term tactics and 20% into long term tactics.
 If you are more established, consider adopting a 50/50 allocation between short term and long term tactics.

-Two characteristics define long term marketing tactics.
+Two characteristics define long-term marketing tactics.
 They typically take six months or longer to show results.
-However, these tactics can pay results long after you stop implementing them.
+However, these tactics can pay off long after you stop implementing them.

 Content marketing is the foundation of every marketing mix I create.
-It relies on presenting original insights, data, and even entertainment to help other people.
+It relies on presenting original insights, data, and entertainment to help others.

 Content marketing gives people a reason to keep visiting your website even if they are not ready to make a purchase right now.
 Without content, it is much more challenging to grow your long-term website traffic, social media following, or email list.